telerik/xaml-docs/controls/radtabbedwindow/styles-and-templates.md

     </telerik:RadTabbedWindow.ContentTemplate>
 {{endregion}}

-If you wish to return different templates for the tab items' content, you can use the **ContentTemplateSelectior** property and pass a custom **DataTemplateSelector** to it.
+If you wish to return different templates for the tab items' content, you can use the **ContentTemplateSelector** property and pass a custom **DataTemplateSelector** to it.

 ## See Also